OscarIsorez/TP_WEB_M1/README.md

 go to 'canvas.html'

-if you don't have live server, install it
+if you don't have the live server extension on VS code, install it

 open with live server